CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 NVUE prompts you to confirm that you want to proceed before destroying all data.

 {{%notice note%}}
-- This command is in Beta.
+- This command is in Beta in Cumulus Linux 5.13.0.
 - You can erase all data only on switches with the Spectrum-4 and later ASIC.
 - You can erase all data on a functioning SSD only.
 - You cannot recover erased data.